hamdi4-beep/hamdi4-beep/README.md

 <h1 align="center">Hi, I'm Hamdi Kamel! 👋</h1>
-<h3 align="center">"I am highly proficient in React.js, TypeScript with a solid foundation in UI/UX fundamentals.
+<h3 align="center">I am highly proficient in React.js, TypeScript with a solid foundation in UI/UX fundamentals.

 In my previous role, I worked on e-commerce platform where I implemented filtering functionalities to shift through products that have a specific label.

 My previous role also included adding SEO tags and writing markup data to optimize the website's visibility on SERP (Search Engine Results Page).
 I gained a good understanding of SEO techniques by working on this task.

 When it comes to building apps, I focus on essential features with simplicity in mind so that the codebase can be extended without running into technical issues.
-This helps you save time and effort that can be spent doing something more productive."</h3>
+This helps you save time and effort that can be spent doing something more productive.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hamdi4-beep&label=Profile%20views&color=0e75b6&style=flat" alt="hamdi4-beep" /> </p>